Yotham Muleya: Career

 It was at Hodgson that Muleya's career took off.
-He surprised many when he set a Northern Rhodesia & Federal record of 14: 57.2 in the 3 mile event on 27 May 1958.
+He surprised many when he set a Northern Rhodesia & Federal record of 14: 57.2 in the 3-mile event on 27 May 1958.
 On the strength of this achievement, he was invited to compete against British distance star Gordon Pirie in a track meet at Salisbury, Southern Rhodesia, a segregationist stronghold on 6 December 1958.
 However, his skin colour almost saw him being barred by South Africa-born William DuBois, a dedicated white supremacist who served as chairman of the Southern Rhodesian Amateur Athletic and Cycling Union.

 "Mister whatever-his-bloody-name-is – this 'Kaffir' – has never even sent in a formal application.
-And if he had, it would have been turned down," said DuBois who when reminded of Muleya's record, added scornfully, "We do not count Kaffirs' performances."
-The association overruled DuBois and declared that Muleya would be allowed to compete but not wholeheartedly as he was excluded when white competitors were presented to the Governor before the race.
+And if he had, it would have been turned down," said DuBois, who, when reminded of Muleya's record, added scornfully, "We do not count Kaffirs' performances."
+The association overruled DuBois and declared that Muleya would be allowed to compete but not wholeheartedly, as he was excluded when white competitors were presented to the Governor before the race.

 Muleya thus became the first African ever permitted to run in a track meet of the Southern Rhodesian Athletics Association.
-Running barefoot on the muddy 3 mile course, he kept pace with Pirie and eventually overtook him to win the race by 100 yards and in the process, he set a new Rhodesian record of 14:48.5.
+Running barefoot on the muddy 3-mile course, he kept pace with Pirie and eventually overtook him to win the race by 100 yards and, in the process, he set a new Rhodesian record of 14:48.5.

-Muleya became an instant hero as joyful spectators, black and white alike, bore him from the track in triumph on their shoulders, with one white tobacco farmer stating: "He may be black, but, by God, he's a Rhodesian."
+Muleya was seen as a hero as joyful spectators, black and white alike, bore him from the track in triumph on their shoulders, with one white tobacco farmer stating: "He may be black, but, by God, he's a Rhodesian."

-Officials presented Pirie with a plaque to mark his visit and he brusquely handed it over to Muleya.
+Officials presented Pirie with a plaque to mark his visit, and he brusquely handed it over to Muleya.
 Said Negro Leader Stanlake Samkange: "Muleya did more for good race relations in under a quarter of an hour than hundreds of twittering interracialists have achieved in the last five years."
 DuBois was chastened, saying: "It was a great race.
 The day of multiracial athletics is here, I'm afraid."
 Muleya's victory was reported in the popular American magazine Sports Illustrated as making "a nice crack in Rhodesia's grim racial barrier."

 Muleya's appearance not only broke the color bar, but his performance led to an educational exchange grant in the United States.